eosonera/hetalianhorrorshow/README.md

 <br>
 The game itself can be read in less than 2 hours and is very linear, with only once choice leading to either a 'good' or 'bad' end.

-**All assets used in this game belong to Himaruya Hidekaz and kitayume.*​* This is a non-commercial fan remake of a free game.
+**All assets used in this game belong to Himaruya Hidekaz and kitayume.**  This is a non-commercial fan remake of a free game.

 ## Download, Tips, & Info: